chaz0468/project_6_Feeder/README.md

     *   the "feed" div contains at least one entry after loadFeed function completes its work
 *   **New Feed Selection**
     *   information changes after loading

-## Steps taken
-* Load page
-* Click on hamburger menu icon to unhide then click again hide menu
-* Select/click a menu option to change the feed information

 ## References Used: